 Manchester is also well-known for the impact and influence of its post-docs and PhD Geography students.
 Recent graduates have been appointed to Chairs at leading universities in Europe, North America and the Far East, while others now shape national and international policy environments through their work in government agencies, research institutes and activist organisations.

-- environmental health
+- environmental work

-- social work
+- social work.

 We host numerous events throughout the year to boost the employability of our students.
 Examples for 2017-18 include:

-- 19 February, 2018 - What Do Geographers Do?, Geography (2nd Years)
+- 19 February, 2018 - What Do Geographers Do? (for second-year undergraduates)